10 DIY Swimming Pool Maintenance Hacks

 Inground pools have drains at the bottom of the deep end that pull water into the filter.
 Above ground pools, however, lack this technology and don’t get to experience the benefits of having one, including the ability to clear the water faster by drawing water in from the deep end into your filter.

-If you have a manual vacuum (and you absolutely should), you can hook it up and place the vacuum in the middle of your pool UPSIDE DOWN to act as a main drain in order to clear you water faster if you’re experiencing cloudiness.
+If you have a manual pool vacuum (and you absolutely should), you can hook it up and place the vacuum in the middle of your pool UPSIDE-DOWN to act as a main drain in order to clear you water faster if you’re experiencing cloudiness.

 2. Use pantyhose to collect debris

 Old panty hose work great for filtering out debris before entering your pool’s filter system.
 Just take an old pair and wrap them around your skimmer baskets.
 They will help collect finer and more debris that with just a plain skimmer basket.

 You can also wrap pantyhose around your skimmer net (or window screen).
 When they get full, throw them out and start with a fresh, old pair.
 If you don’t have any, you can always buy a pair of pantyhose .
 They’re usually less expensive than skimmer socks .

 3. Add D.E. powder to your sand filter